Last updated on .

 Relief Murals by Carlos Andrés Gómez

-Along the road to Cristo Rey are a few relief murals by artist Carlos Andrés Gómez.
-He’s been creating these works since 2011.
-We stopped to see El Lamento de la Pacha Mama (The Lament of Pacha Mama), which is a protest against the damage that humans have caused to the environment.
-The sculptures are made with clay and cement and extend over 5 kilometers of the road.
+Along the road to Cristo Rey, you’ll find a series of relief murals by artist Carlos Andrés Gómez, who’s been creating these works since 2011.
+We stopped to see El Lamento de la Pacha Mama (The Lament of Pacha Mama), which protests the environmental damage caused by humans.
+The sculptures are made of clay and cement and stretch over 5 kilometers along the road.

 El Lamento de la Pacha Mama by Carlos Andrés Gómez in Cali, Colombia